 9. International data transfers

-The Customer gives the Company permission to transfer personal data to third countries outside the EU or European Economic Area (“EEA”) in accordance with Customer’s documented instructions.
+The Customer gives the Company permission to transfer personal data to third countries outside the EU or European Economic Area ("EEA") in accordance with Customer's documented instructions.
 When personal data is transferred to a country that does not ensure an adequate level of data protection, the Company ensures that the transfer is subject to adequate safeguards as stated in Chapter V GDPR is in place.
-The Company is hereby given clear mandate, on behalf of the Customer, enter into 2010/87/EU: Commission Decision of 5 February 2010 on standard contractual clauses for the transfer of personal data to processors established in third countries under Directive 95/46/EC of the European Parliament and of the Council (notified under document C(2010) 593) or decisions and clauses that may replace or amend these.
+The Company is hereby given clear mandate, on behalf of the Customer, to enter into Standard Contractual Clauses for the transfer of Personal Data to third countries pursuant to European Commission Implementing Decision (EU) 2021/914 of 4 June 2021, as updated, amended, replaced or superseded from time to time by the European Commission or a competent authority.

 10. Interpretative prerogative

 10.1 In the event that the clauses of the Agreement or this DPA are in conflict with the data protection provisions set forth in the data processing agreement that the Company has signed with the Sub-processors (“Sub-processor Agreement”) set out in Annex 1 to this DPA, the data protection provisions set out in the prevailing Sub-Processor Agreement, to the extent it is applicable, shall take precedence with due changes.
 The above applies, insofar these data protection obligations in the Sub-Processor Agreement are at least as stringent as the obligations in this DPA or constitutes data protection obligations for which the Company must comply with.

 10.2 Notwithstanding the above clause 10.1, other applicable data protection provisions stated in this DPA remain unaffected.